diyhue/diyHue/README.md

 ## MOTION SENSOR:

 #### How is working:
 Exactly like switches the sensor will be registered on power on with GET request http://{bridgeIP}/switch?mac=xx:xx:xx:xx:xx:xx&devicetype=ZLLPresence and configuration will be done from Hue application.
-ESP8266 will wake up from deep sleep on every PIR output change (negative to positive or positive to negative) and at every 10 minutes to send light sensor data.
-GPIO5 pin is used to read if wake up was triggered because new motion was detected or if there is no motion anymore.
+ESP8266 will wake up from deep sleep on every PIR positive signal on GPIO5 pin and at every 20 minutes to send light sensor data.
 Request example: http://{bridgeIP}/switch?mac=xx:xx:xx:xx:xx:xx&lightlevel=46900&dark=false&daylight=true&presence=true.
-Is important to choose a low power PIR that can run on batteries for many months and that is able to keep positive output for at last 5 seconds when triggered.
+Is important to choose a low power PIR that can run on batteries for many months.
 The PIR used in my example is HC-SR501, most common used in DIY projects.
 To increase the battery life i remove the voltage regulator to 3.3V because this become useless on batteries.
-Photoresistor used by me has a range 33Kohm - 1Kohm.
 GPIO4 will output +3V only when light level is measured to lower power consumption.

-IMPORTANT: Some PIR sensors trigger lot of false positive because of RF interferences with ESP8266.
-You can try to put a couple of layers of aluminum foil between the PIR and the ESP8266.
-I recommend to use a PIR that is able to detect such interferences (maybe wireless pir's have this future by default)
+## ALARM
+Is possible to receive email notification when one motion sensor is triggered while alarm is active.
+To configure the alarm you must first edit the file config.json and add your smtp credentials.
+On first execution HueEmulator.py will send a test email and if this is successful sent a new virtual light named "Alarm" will be automatically created.
+You will need to create a dummy room to control this virtual light.
+Turn this light on/off to enable/disable the alarm.

 [![Youtube Demo](https://img.youtube.com/vi/c6MsG3oIehY/0.jpg)](https://www.youtube.com/watch?v=c6MsG3oIehY)

+I push updates fast so if you want to notified just add this repo to watch

 Contributions are welcomed